-Known as the gateway to the North Cascades National Park, Lake Chelan lies tucked behind the North Cascade Mountains in north-central Washington.
-Even though the rugged, seemingly untouched Cascadian range is only a boat ride away, the lake’s southern shores are quite developed and attract thousands of people each year for camping on Lake Chelan.
+Known as the gateway to the North Cascades National Park, Lake Chelan lies tucked behind the North Cascade Mountains in Washington.
+Even though the rugged Cascadian range is only a boat ride away, the lake’s southern shores are quite developed and attract thousands of people each year for camping on Lake Chelan.

 Probably the most popular spot for Lake Chelan camping rests on the southern at Lake Chelan State Park.
-Surrounded by local wines and restaurants and world-class outdoor adventures, Lake Chelan State Park camping is a convenient basecamp for adventures on one of the world’s longest lakes.
+Surrounded by local wines and restaurants and world-class outdoor adventures, Lake Chelan State Park camping is a convenient basecamp for adventure.

 Lake Chelan State Park is the Place to Chill in the North Cascades

-From above, the lake looks like a snake, a long and narrow body of water in a deep valley carved out by the Chelan Glacier during the last Ice Age, more than 10,000 years ago.
+From above, the lake is a long and narrow body of water in a deep valley.
+It was carved out by the Chelan Glacier during the last Ice Age, more than 10,000 years ago.
 Lake Chelan is 50.5 miles long, but at its narrowest point, it’s only 0.35 miles wide.
 With a depth of 1,486 feet, this is the third-deepest lake in the U.S. after Crater Lake and Lake Tahoe.

-Protected lands surround pretty much the entire lake, from the Lake Chelan National Recreation Area in the north to Okanogan-Wenatchee National Forest on both its western and eastern shores.
+Protected lands surround pretty much the entire lake, from the Lake Chelan National Recreation Area to Okanogan-Wenatchee National Forest.

-It’s this proximity to gorgeous natural scenery—snowcapped mountains, pristine rivers, abundant wildlife—as well as plenty of facilities and services that makes camping at Lake Chelan State Park an annual tradition for many Washingtonians.
+It’s this proximity to gorgeous natural scenery—snowcapped mountains, pristine rivers, abundant wildlife—makes camping at Lake Chelan State Park an annual tradition for many Washingtonians.

 Camping at Lake Chelan State Park

 Lake Chelan State Park lies on the lake’s southwestern shore, just off Route 971 and northwest of the town of Chelan.
-Encompassing 139 acres of lakeshore forests, the park’s shoreline is about 6,000 feet long—plenty of room to stretch out with few neighbors.
-Beach access is available via a stairway from the campground.
+Encompassing 139 acres of lakeshore forests, the park’s shoreline is about 6,000 feet long.
+Access to the lake’s sandy beach is available via a stairway from the campground.

 There are 108 standard campsites, 18 partial-hookup sites (include fire pits and picnic tables), and 17 full-hookup sites.
 After a long day of outdoor fun, you can wash up at five restrooms with showers.
 Rates range from $20 per night for a standard campsite in winter to $45 for a full-hookup site in the peak season.

 “This park is about 10 miles from town and has tent sites that are right on the lake, it’s amazing.
 There is a boat launch and large swimming area.
 Because Lake Chelan is such a tourist town in the summer, do not expect that this is a quiet serene camping experience.
 If you are looking to come to Chelan, book your site early.” — The Dyrt camper Steven G.